adedomin/CSC450-project-proposal/final/final.md

 The event system of jcom can be seen in Figure 2.
 The user inputs a command line.
-If the line invokes the on command, it takes the first argument as a label and the second as a command to execute.
+If the line invokes the *on* command, it takes the first argument as a label and the second as a command to execute.
-The on command will take the first argument as a label and will invoke the command associated with that label.
+The *emit* command will take the first argument as a label and will invoke the command associated with that label;
+the command, with the label, was defined by the *on* command previously.
-To make these events useful, the emit command accepts an input stream and will feed it into the command.
+To make these events useful, the *emit* command accepts an input stream and will feed it into the command.

 ~~~{#events .sh caption="jcom event system example"}
 # prints what it is fed